 TEST 2

-Approaching the Dog: After initial brief palm and fingers pointed downward.
-Do Walk up to the dog in a normal stride un wait for the dog to make the next move. not "rush" in, but do not approach do g in a cautious or apprehensive manner.
+Approaching the Dog: After initial brief observation, approach the dog with hand extended at the dog's nose level, palm and fingers pointed downward.
+Do not "rush" in, but do not approach dog in a cautious or apprehensive manner.
+Walk up to the dog in a normal stride until your hand is within six to 12 inches of the dog's nose.
+Say nothing and wait for the dog to make the next move.

-ACCEPTABLE QUESTIONABLE OTHER

-Extends Head or Steps Forward to Sniff Hand Turns Head Away or Tries to Ignore Hand Stares At You

-Seeks Attention by Nudging or Leaning into Tester Pulls Back or Retreats No Response

-Acts Playful by Barks

-or Actions Raises Hackles

-Licks Hand Barks (Not to be Confused with Playful Barking
+ACCEPTABLE QUESTIONABLE OTHER Extends Head or Steps Forward to Sniff Hand Turns Head Away or Tries to Ignore Hand Stares At You Seeks Attention by Nudging or Leaning into Tester Pulls Back or Retreats No Response Acts Playful by Barks or Actions Raises Hackles Licks Hand Barks (Not to be Confused wit Playful Barking h Lips Puffed Overly Exuberant Bares Teeth (Don't Confuse w Grin) ith

-Lips Puffed

-Overly Exuberant

-Bares Teeth (Don't Confuse with Grin)